Image-guided radiation therapy: Portal imaging

 Portal imaging is the acquisition of images using a radiation beam that is being used for giving radiation treatment to a patient.
 If not all of the radiation beam is absorbed or scattered in the patient, the portion that passes through may be measured and used to produce images of the patient.

 It is difficult to establish the initial use of portal imaging to define radiation field placement.
 From the early days of radiation therapy, X-rays or gamma rays were used to develop large format radiographic films for inspection.
 With the introduction of cobalt-60 machines in the 1950s, radiation went deeper inside the body, but with lower contrast and poor subjective visibility.
-Today, using advancements in digital imaging devices, the use of electronic portal imaging has developed into both a tool for accurate field placement and as a quality assurance tool for review by radiation oncologists during check film reviews.
+Today, using advancements in digital imaging devices, the use of electronic portal imaging has developed into both a tool for accurate field placement and as a quality assurance tool for review by radiation therapists, technicians, physicists or radiation oncologists during check film reviews.